listman-io/docs/README.md

 ```
 > listman-cli.exe -c '\Config\config.json' -l -s
 ```
+Where:
+* `-l` - parameter used to validate user licence
+* `-s` - parameter used to test the connection to Sharepoint using `siteUrl` and App-Only credentials
 9. Check the results.
 Note that:
  * you free plan details are valid, for that find the message
  ```